REST API comparison guide

 Many of the basic information fields in the board object remain unchanged between v1 and v2.
 These fields include:

-picture is no longer included in the board object, and cannot be set or updated programmatically.
+picture is no longer included in the board object, and cannot be updated programmatically.
+Can be retrieved via the GET Specific Board endpoint in v2.

 createdAt and modifiedAt are mostly unchanged, with the caveat noted above.